 Feedback is essential to learning.
 Through the acts of rehearsing and performing, students develop healthy work habits and learn to associate dedication with the feeling of accomplishment.
 By stepping out of their comfort zone, they build confidence in their own individual abilities, and learn the value of collaborating with others.

 We are conveniently located on Williamson Rd. in Mooresville, NC, just west of I-77 at exit 35.
 New to the area?
 Interested in dance or theater?
 We would love to meet you and give you an overview of our program offering.
 Visit during an open house or schedule an appointment.
-You can check out our schedule of open house events on our Events page.

-At our studio, you’ll find an environment that offers students a positive, enjoyable learning experience.
+In our studio, you’ll find an environment that offers students a positive, enjoyable learning experience.
 Our sprung dance floors help ensure student safety by absorbing the shock and pressure on a dancer’s joints to prevent injuries, and the performance surface we use is ideal for balancing the degree of slip and traction that’s needed for the core dance styles we teach.
 In addition to physical safety students can feel emotionally safe as well, where it’s okay to just be themselves and express themselves and their ideas without judgment.

 Michelle is the Owner and Creative Director at Neighborhood Dance.
 She has more than 25 years of experience as a performing arts professional in the classroom and on stage.
 She received her B.A in Theater at Southern Connecticut State University and holds state teaching certifications in the areas of Theater and Dance in the public schools of Connecticut and North Carolina.